1. Introduction

 Role

-- Distinguishing the career sectors: I used a grid layout, along with different colors and icons for each career sector, to help students understand the hierarchy and relationship between each sector and the occupations within them.
+- Visualizing the career sectors: I used a grid layout, along with different colors and icons for each career sector, to help students understand the hierarchy and relationship between each sector and the occupations within them.

 - Simplified presentation of details: When an occupation card is clicked, it expands to present key details from O*NET in a format that is more intuitive and easier to navigate than the O*NET website.